 It is possible to distinguish between unilateral acts (the will of a single person) and bilateral acts (two persons) or plurilateral acts (several persons).

-It is also possible to distinguish between consensual acts (where the simple exchange of consents is sufficient) and solemn acts (which require the fulfilment of a formal requirement, such as the drawing up of a writing).
+It is also possible to distinguish between consensual acts (where the simple exchange of consents is sufficient) and solemn acts (which require the fulfillment of a formal requirement, such as the drawing up of writing).

 2. Classification according to the purpose of the act

 The law distinguishes between: